Skip to main content

 Note: If multiple RampIDs are associated with a device identifier, multiple lines will be created in the output file.

-The output file for CID resolution will follow the format shown in the table below.
+The output file for CID matching will follow the format shown in the table below.

 Column